 According to the Centers for Disease Control and Prevention (CDC), nearly half of the adults in the United States (47%) have high blood pressure.
-Also, only about 24% of the adults with hypertension have their health condition under control.1
+About one in five are unaware they have the condition, while only about 24% of the adults with hypertension have their health condition under control.

 The effect of sodium on blood pressure is a highly researched topic.
 Sodium is one of the major components of salt, an essential cooking ingredient.
-When you consume lots of salt, you are consuming sodium in a high amount which can be detrimental to your health.
+When you consume lots of salt, you are consuming a high amount of sodium, which can be detrimental to your health.

 Evidence suggests that there is a direct relationship between sodium intake and an increase in blood pressure.
 According to a study, excess salt consumption caused a significant increase in blood pressure and was linked with the onset of hypertension and other cardiovascular complications.